 Native advertising provides both publishers and advertisers with a unique opportunity.
 With native ads, publishers can monetize their content while maintaining their brand’s look and feel, be it on their website, app, or in email newsletters.
 This format creates a better user experience for the shopper or reader, as the advertisements are less pronounced and don’t disrupt the browsing or shopping experience.

-Native ads appeal to advertisers for similar reasons.
-A shopper or reader is more likely to engage with the ad as it more seamlessly integrates with the surrounding content than other advertising formats.
-That may sound counterintuitive, but it’s true.
+Whether they’re native ads in email, web, or in-app properties, these units appeal to advertisers for similar reasons.
+A user is more likely to engage with since it more seamlessly integrates with the surrounding content than other ad formats.
+Now, that may sound counterintuitive, but it’s true.
 An unfortunate response to advertising is the development of banner blindness, a conscious or unconscious response by the user to ignore banner-like content or information.
 Native ads help alleviate banner blindness with a less pronounced and interruptive advertising experience.

 Let’s be clear; although native ads create a more seamless, less interruptive digital ad experience, they do not deceive shoppers and readers into clicking ads.
-The Interactive Advertising Bureau (IAB) has implemented guidelines and parameters to ensure that native ads uphold user trust and advertiser and publisher integrity.
+The IAB has implemented guidelines and parameters to ensure that native ads uphold user trust and advertiser and publisher integrity.
 Those guidelines, per the IAB’s Native Advertising Playbook 2.0, are as follows:

 “Regardless of the branded content advertising format, IAB advocates that, for paid branded content ad units, clarity and prominence of the disclosure is paramount.